 When asked what factors are important in deciding to continue teaching in a high poverty school, teachers generally shared factors that are not associated with monetary motives.
-The most common factor mentioned was having a supportive environment created by their leadership and colleagues.
+The most common factor mentioned was having a supportive environment created by their leadership, colleagues, and the parents of students.
 Other intrinsic factors included those that align to the major reasons why many of the teachers choose to work at their current school, such as their opportunity to make an impact in students' lives as described above.